Holiday foods can be toxic to pets, here’s what to do if Rover or Kitty eats them

 The most common symptoms of pancreatitis include vomiting and diarrhea.
 Pets that may have pancreatitis should be rushed to the closest veterinary hospital or ER.
 The vet will perform diagnostic blood tests, including a specific test for pancreatic enzymes called pancreatic lipase immunoreactivity or cPLI/fPLI.

 Treatment for pancreatitis mostly involves dealing with its symptoms.
-The pet receives IV fluids to help establish electrolytes balance, with added anti-nausea and pain medications to stop the vomiting.
-Antibiotics may be necessary, as well as liver protectants and probiotics, and a special diet.
+The pet receives IV fluids to help establish electrolyte balance, with added anti-nausea and pain medications to stop the vomiting.
+Antibiotics may be necessary, as well as liver protectants, probiotics and a special diet.

 Onion offenses and bread badness